tiy-dc-wdcp-jun-17/notes/07/1-monday-31/lecture-notes.md

 ORDER BY count(movie_id) DESC;
 ```

-### Links to movies with most ratings and best ratings
+### Links to "What movies have the best and most ratings?"

 ```sql
 SELECT m.title, l.imdb_url